-The reality of most small and medium sized non-profits is that many people work remotely creating, editing and updating data.
+The reality of most small and medium sized non-profits is that many people work from home creating, editing, and updating data.
 As such, they need to connect to their work network from home in order to access files remotely, so they can maintain data accuracy and ensure the continuity of the organization.

 The best solution that will allow organizations to access files remotely is to set-up a virtual private network (VPN).

 A VPN provides a cable-like connection via the Internet between a remote PC and your office’s server.
 It’s like taking a network cable at your office and walking home with it, pulling it through the streets, and plugging it into your laptop when you get home.

-VPN software on your computer establishes a secure point-to-point tunnel through the Internet with your office to access your data.
+VPN software on your computer establishes a secure point-to-point tunnel through the Internet with your office to access files remotely.
 In order to have a virtual private network, you must have a router that is VPN enabled.

 1. Get a router appropriate for your needs